Bitter Pill (album)

 Bitter Pill is the debut studio album of the Irish singer-songwriter Gavin James.
 It was released in Ireland on 20 November 2015 and its international release was on 11 March 2016.
-It was released on Good Soldier Songs and Believe, LLP under exclusive license to Capitol Records, Sony Music and Warner Bros.
-Records.
+It was released by Good Soldier Songs and Believe Recordings.

 The album peaked at number 5 on the Irish Albums Chart and made it to number 52 on the UK Albums Chart.
 It also charted in the Netherlands, France, Belgium and Switzerland.

 Track listing

 Deluxe edition

 A limited deluxe edition was released in two CDs, CD 1 being the original album and CD containing live renditions of the tracks.
 In addition, the set included signed album card.